michael-twomey/helvetica-advertisement/README.md

 # helvetica-advertisement

-A re-creation of an early Helvetica advertisement designed by Max Miedinger in 1957 using CSS Grid and Flexbox
+A re-creation of an early Helvetica advertisement designed by Max Miedinger in 1957.